-Colliers agents still have to pay almost $800,000 after appeal
+Colliers agents still have to pay over $700,000 after appeal

 Pangani said the agents had failed to keep it fully informed about interest from NZ Post in a building they were selling and might have lost out on $799,000.
 So it sued them and Judge Rebecca Ellis last year ruled in Pangani's favour last year.

-But now Justice John Wild in the Court of Appeal has reduced the damages part of their penalty by $38,260 after hearing the appeal on June 4 and delivering his decision this week.
+But now Justice John Wild in the Court of Appeal has reduced the damages part of their penalty from $100,000 to $38,260 after hearing the appeal on June 4 and delivering his decision this week.

 The agents had been ordered to pay a former client more than $800,000 for their actions over a warehouse in Palmerston North's Malden St. Pangani retained a private investigator and got a report which it handed to the Real Estate Authority in 2014, complaining that the Colliers agents had not disclosed NZ Post's interest in the property when they became aware of it.